microsoft/charticulator.com/_docs/02_user_interaction.md

 {% include image.html src="/images/docs/anchors-handles.png" alt="Anchors and Handles" width="400px" center="true" %}

 To reuse a chart design in Power BI, it is crucial to anchor visual elements to appropriate guides (for both directions).
-Each of the four corners for the default plot segment is anchored to the intersection of two default guides.
+For example, each of the four corners for the default plot segment is anchored to the intersection of two default guides.
 When you add additional plot segment or adjust the existing one, do not forget to anchor their four corners to the intersection of two guides.

 <h3>Creating a Guide</h3>